fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 insert code into part of the pytest execution process to alter how pytest works.
 Fixtures are setup and teardown functions that run before and after test functions, and can be used to represent resources and data used by the tests.
-(Fixtures are discussed in Lab 3, pytest Fixtures, on page 51 and Lab 4, Builtin Fixtures, on page 73, and hook functions are discussed in Lab 5, Plugins, on page 97.)
-Hook functions and fixtures that are used by tests in multiple subdirectories should be contained in tests/conftest.py.
+(Fixtures are discussed in Lab 3, pytest Fixturesand Lab 4, Builtin Fixtures, and hook functions are discussed in Lab 5, Plugins) Hook functions and fixtures that are used by tests in multiple subdirectories should be contained in tests/conftest.py.
 You can have multiple conftest.py files; for example, you can have one at tests and one for each subdirectory under tests.